 As an "emerging growth company" we are relying on other exemptions and reduced reporting requirements provided by the JOBS Act.
 As such, we have elected not to (i) provide an auditor's attestation report on our system of internal controls over financial reporting pursuant to Section 404, (ii) provide all of the compensation disclosure that may be required of non-emerging growth public companies under the Dodd-Frank Wall Street Reform and Consumer Protection Act, (iii) comply with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements (auditor discussion and analysis), and (iv) disclose certain executive compensation-related items such as the correlation between executive compensation and performance and comparisons of the Chief Executive Officer's compensation to median employee compensation.
 These exemptions apply for a period of five years following the completion of our IPO in June 2014 or until we no longer meet the requirements of being an "emerging growth company," whichever is earlier.
+Barring any changes to the law, we will no longer be an emerging growth company in 2019.

-Critical Accounting Policies and Significant Judgments and Estimates

-Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States of America.
-The preparation of our consolidated financial statements and related disclosures requires us to make estimates and assumptions that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
+Critical Accounting Policies and Significant Judgments and Estimates make estimates and assumptions that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
 We believe that the estimates and assumptions involved in the accounting policies described below may have the greatest potential impact on our consolidated financial statements and, therefore, consider these to be our critical accounting policies.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates under different assumptions and conditions.
 See also Note 2 of our consolidated financial statements included elsewhere in this Annual Report for information about these critical accounting policies as well as a description of our other significant accounting policies.